chryswoods/siremol.org/chryswoods.com/beginning_python/files.md

         print("%4s: %s" % (linenumber, line), end="")
 ```

 The first few lines of code are the same but when looping over the file, we pass it through `enumerate()`.
 This means that as well as the line itself, we also get the loop index (starting from `1` since we passed `start=1`).
-We assign the loop index to a variable called `i` and the string containing the line from the file to the variable `line`.
+We assign the loop index to a variable called `linenumber` and the string containing the line from the file to the variable `line`.

 Then the line `print("%4s: %s" % (linenumber, line), end="")` prints the value of the counter and the value of the line.

-An alternative way reading files is instead of reading them one line at a time in a loop, you can copy all of the lines in one go into a list, e.g.
+An alternative way reading files is instead of reading them one line at a time in a loop, you can copy all of the lines in one go into a list using the `readlines()` method, e.g.

 ```python
 from __future__ import print_function